 1999, 2003, 2004, 2006, 2007, 2009, 2010, Antinori, Argiolas, Biondi Santi, Bolgheri, Ca' Del Bosco, Cabernet Sauvignon, Castel Del Monte, Chardonnay, Donnafugata, Franciacorta, Gaja, Istituto Del Vino Italiano Di Qualita Grandi Marchi, Italy, Mastroberardino, Montepulciano, Nebbiolo, Nero Di Troia, Passito Di Pantelleria, Rivera, Sassicaia, Taurasi, Tenuta San Guido, Tuscany, Vermentino

-I played hookey on Tuesday to attend Decanter’s Great Winemakers of Italy tasting in London.
-I suspect that the Istituto Del Vino Italiano Di Qualità Grandi Marchi is little more than a good excuse for many of the great and good of Italian wine to get together, pat themselves on their backs and come up with new ways of inflating their prices, but if it means more tastings of this calibre then I suppose that I can’t complain too much.
+I played hooky on Tuesday to attend Decanter’s Great Winemakers of Italy tasting in London.
+I suspect that the Istituto Del Vino Italiano Di Qualità Grandi Marchi is little more than a good excuse for many of the great and good of Italian wine to get together, pat themselves on their backs and come up with new ways of inflating their prices, but if it means more tastings of this calibre then I can’t complain too much.

 Nineteen producers, representing twelve of Italy’s twenty regions, each showed four wines – a concise overview of all that they are.
 And Grandi Marchi (Grandes Marques) isn’t the overstatement you might at first believe it to be, with the likes of Angelo Gaja, Piero Antinori, Priscilla Incisa Della Rochetta, Jacopo Biondi Santi et al all in attendance and touting their wares.